List of Chicago band members: 1967–2009

-2009 onwards
+2009–present

 In 2009, after substituting for Imboden on drums at a number of shows, Drew Hester joined Chicago on percussion.
 Shortly thereafter, Champlin left Chicago after 28 years with the band, reportedly to focus on his solo career.
 He was replaced on keyboards and vocals by Lou Pardini.
 Champlin later claimed that he was fired, rather than having left of his own choosing.
 Hester left in May 2012 to return to focus on drumming.
 His place was initially taken briefly by Daniel de los Reyes, before his brother Walfredo Reyes Jr. took over more permanently when the former committed full-time to the Zac Brown Band instead.
 In October 2016, Scheff also left the band after a five-month leave of absence due to "family health issues", with his replacement Jeff Coffey taking over on a permanent basis.
 The following year, Parazaider retired from touring due to a heart condition, with Ray Herrmann taking his place as an official band member.

 Chicago experienced two lineup changes in January 2018.
 First Imboden announced on January 17 that he was leaving to spend more time with his new wife, then two days later Coffey followed due to the band's heavy touring schedule.
 Reyes subsequently switched from percussion to take over Imboden's role on drums, while Coffey was replaced by vocalist Neil Donell and bassist Brett Simons.
 Daniel de los Reyes filled in on percussion again when the band returned to touring, before Ramon "Ray" Yslas took over on a permanent basis.
 On November 15, 2021, Howland took a leave from the group after breaking his arm in an accident, with guitarist Tony Obrohta substituting for him at concerts.
 On December 1, 2021, Howland announced he was leaving Chicago after over 26 years, citing the recent accident and lengthy recovery period as bringing about the next phase of his life.
 Tony Obrohta joined the group to replace Howland in December 2021.
 On January 21, 2022, Lou Pardini announced his departure from the band.
 Loren Gold, who had substituted for Pardini in August and September 2021, began appearing with the group on vocals and keyboards for tour dates starting in January 2022.
 Gold officially joined the band on keyboards and vocals in March 2022.
 On Friday, May 6, 2022, Chicago announced on their website that Brett Simons had departed the band and Eric Baines (bass, vocals) had joined the group.
 On March 2, 2025, Carlos Murguia joined the band on keyboards and vocals.
+In February 2026, Loren Gold departed the band, and was replaced by Justin Avery on keyboards and vocals.
+In June 2026, Neil Donell was replaced by Rudy Cardenas as tenor vocalist, and Nick Lane officially became a group member on trombone.